progval/matrix2051/README.md

   to make IRC clients understand Olm)
 * [ ] Matrix P2P

-## Module structure
+## Architecture

-### In supervision tree

 * `matrix2051.exs` starts Matrix2051, which starts Matrix2051.Supervisor, which
   supervises:
   * `config.ex`: global config agent
-  * `irc_server.ex`: handles connections from IRC clients.
+  * `irc_server.ex`: a `DynamicSupervisor` that receives connections from IRC clients.

-    * `irc_conn/supervisor.ex`: spawned for each client connection
+Every time `irc_server.ex` receives a connection, it spawns `irc_conn/supervisor.ex`, which supervises:

 * `irc_conn/state.ex`: stores the state of the connection
 * `irc_conn/writer.ex`: genserver holding the socket and allowing to write lines to it (and batches of lines in the future)
 * `irc_conn/handler.ex`: task busy-waiting on the incoming commands from the reader, answers to the simple ones, and dispatches more complex commands
-      * `matrix_client/client_supervisor.ex`
 * `matrix_client/state.ex`: keeps the state of the connection to a Matrix homeserver
 * `matrix_client/client.ex`: handles one connection to a Matrix homeserver, as a single user
 * `matrix_client/sender.ex`: sends events to the Matrix homeserver and with retries on failure
 * `matrix_client/poller.ex`: repeatedly asks the Matrix homeserver for new events (including the initial sync)
 * `irc_conn/reader.ex`: task busy-waiting on the incoming lines, and sends them to the handler

-### Outside supervision tree

-* Matrix:
+Utilities:

 * `matrix/raw_client.ex`: low-level Matrix client / thin wrapper around HTTP requests
-* IRC:
-  * `irc/command.ex`: IRC line manipulation
+* `irc/command.ex`: IRC line manipulation, including "downgrading" them for clients that don't support some capabilities.
+* `irc/word_wrap.ex`: generic line wrapping
+* `format/`: Convert between IRC's formatting and `org.matrix.custom.html`